factor10/ddd-e2e-workshop/LAB 3.md

 >
 > _When_ listing all registrations
 >
-> _Then_ total duration should be shown as “3 h 20 min“
+> _Then_ total duration should be shown as 3 h 20 min

 You should now have a failing test because of the "incorrect" presentation of total duration.
 Now, make the test pass by changing production code.